 Swim caps came back into vogue in the ‘50s after the scarcity of rubber and other materials in the ‘40s made them rare.
 They were mostly worn by synchronized swimmers, a popular leisure sport for women.
 Bright colors and textures were popular.
 Of course, swim caps had to match the swimsuit!

 Rubber flowers or petals could cover the entire cap, or they could be printed with polka dots and other cute patterns.
 Some came in unusual shapes such as the pineapple cap below.
 The bubble cap was a wavy textured foam cap with chin strap.
-It and the flower petal cap remain classics (my mom still uses one.)
+It and the flower petal cap remain classics (my mom still uses one).

 Sun hats were a better option for outdoor activities.
 The wide brim straw sun hat in natural, white or colored (pink!) straw was the most practical hat.
 The low crown and round brim were in style with other hats of the 1950s.
-Some straw hats were modeled after Mexican sombrero hats while the bamboo coolie hat was modeled after Chinese hats.
+Some straw hats were modeled after Mexican sombrero hats, while the bamboo coolie hat was modeled after Chinese hats.

 Swim Cover Ups & Robes

 We can’t discuss swimsuits without the matching cover up or beach robe.
-No modest woman would go to the beach or pool and walk around without a white, striped to matching swim jacket.
+No modest woman would go to the beach or pool and walk around without a white, striped, or matching swim jacket.
 They were made of cotton and lined and partially lined with terry cloth.
 Some were a robe style with a belt tied around the waist.
 Others were a smock style that buttoned up at the neck and flared down to the thigh like a short swing coat.
-They usually had oversize patch pockets for holding sunglasses and perhaps a book.
+They usually had oversized patch pockets for holding sunglasses and perhaps a book.
 Some had collars and lapels or none at all.

 The swim crop jacket was another option that didn’t last too long.
 It was fitted like a short dress jacket but made for beachwear in cotton or terry cloth.
-It was more fashion than practical but together created a summer-ready outfit beyond the beach.
+It was more fashion than practical, but together created a summer-ready outfit beyond the beach.

 1950s Vintage Inspired Swimsuits Today

 The 1950s bathing suit inspired the return of the one-piece suit’s popularity.
 The two-piece high waist bikini comes in at a close second.
-Solid colors (black), as well as polka dots, are always best sellers among pinups and retro swimwear fans.
+Solid colors (black) as well as polka dots are always best sellers among pinups and retro swimwear fans.
 Vintage style swimsuits with ruching are some of the most body-flattering designs you can wear today.

-I LOVE my Esther Williams ruched tropical print swimsuit that I bought at Unique Vintage but I also have a cheaper retro two piece bathing suit I found on Amazon that isn’t bad either (beware busty gals, they don’t have built-in cups.)
-Buying a vintage 1950s swimsuit is on my dream list but the price for the best ones are..let us just say.. ouch!
-Luckily there are many vintage-inspired swimsuits in all price ranges and sizes for you.
+I LOVE my Esther Williams ruched tropical print swimsuit that I bought at Unique Vintage, but I also have a cheaper retro two piece bathing suit I found on Amazon that isn’t bad either (beware busty gals, they don’t have built-in cups).
+Buying a vintage 1950s swimsuit is on my dream list, but the price for the best ones are..let us just say.. ouch!
+Luckily, there are many vintage-inspired swimsuits in all price ranges and sizes for you.
 Shop plus sizes here, two piece bikini swimsuits here, and all others below: